 I have "lurked" around MacJams for years without screwing-up the courage to actually sign up.
 Many a day has been spent listening to whatever the random selector on the front-page conjured up for me.
 I have hundreds of bookmarks.

 I know the importance of putting oneself into the company of those whose work you admire, and of being in the shadow of those who know much more than you do.
-I would love to (learn how to...) collaborate in these more technical aspects of musical production.
+(And there are just so

-P.S.
 I don't download music and listen to it on my phone or my computer, so don't be surprised to get zero-downloads from me.
 I'm still a "WAV-files and Vinyl" purist.